stefanvictora/hue-scheduler/docs/light_configuration.md

 For example: ``sunset-30`` starts 30 minutes before sunset, and ``sunrise+60`` starts one hour after sunrise.
 These expressions are dynamically updated each day to reflect the current solar times at your location.

-Further details about the different solar times can be found at [Twilight - Wikipedia](https://en.wikipedia.org/wiki/Twilight) and [Twilight - commons-suncalc](https://shredzone.org/maven/commons-suncalc/usage.html#twilight).
+> Note: Further background info about the different solar times can be found at [Twilight - Wikipedia](https://en.wikipedia.org/wiki/Twilight) and [Twilight - commons-suncalc](https://shredzone.org/maven/commons-suncalc/usage.html#twilight).

 #### FAQ: How Does Hue Scheduler Determine the End of States?